 In Australia, the Sistema Nervi was for the first time adopted with the construction of the Australia Square Tower, designed by Harry Seidler.
 The success of the famous circular tower led to a fruitful collaboration that lasted for more than 15 years.

-The exhibition will shed light on unexpected affinities between the Italian and Australian construction industries, Roman and Milanese precedents used in modern Sydney, and an unlikely connection between an Italian factory and a revered Australian skyscraper.
-This exhibition will pay tribute to the two men and their shared Australian legacy, casting light on its unexpected Italian affinities and celebrating it into the future.
+The exhibition sheds light on unexpected affinities between the Italian and Australian construction industries, Roman and Milanese precedents used in modern Sydney, and an unlikely connection between an Italian factory and a revered Australian skyscraper.
+This exhibition pays tribute to the two men and their shared Australian legacy, casting light on its unexpected Italian affinities and celebrating it into the future.

 Seidler Architectural Foundation